Music Faculty & Staff

 Artist Instructor of Piano

-Jessica Monnier, a native of Iowa, completed her undergraduate study at the University of Northern Iowa under Dr. Dmitri Vorobiev and completed her graduate-level work at the University of Iowa under Dr. Uriel Tsachor.
-Her study has focused on Hungarian folk music, particularly Franz Liszt and Bela Bartok.
-Her music has taken her world-wide including performances in Brazil with the Northern Iowa Symphony Orchestra, performances in Spain with the UNI Varsity Men’s Glee Club, and study in Germany.
-She won the People’s Choice Award at the UNI Performance Competition Finals in 2014 and placed third in the UNI Concerto Competition Finals in 2013.
+Jessica Monnier holds a Masters of Arts in piano performance from the University of Iowa and a Bachelor of Music from the University of Northern Iowa.
+Her study has focused on Hungarian folk music, particularly as used by Franz Liszt and Bela Bartok.
+Her music has taken her world-wide including performances in Brazil with the Northern Iowa Symphony Orchestra, performances in Spain with the UNI Varsity Men’s Glee Club, and solo work in Germany.
+She won the People’s Choice Award at the UNI Performance Competition Finals and placed in the UNI Concerto Competition Finals.
 Jessica has held positions at Kirkwood Community College and the Southeastern Iowa Symphony Orchestra.
-She is currently piano instructor and accompanist at Cornell College.
-Along with being an active collaborator, Jessica also teaches and adjudicates at area festivals.
+She is currently a piano instructor and accompanist at Cornell College.
+Along with being an active collaborator, Jessica also teaches and judges at area festivals.

 Artist Instructor of Voice